BioinfoUninaScala/MiDNE/README.md

 By using this beta version, you acknowledge and agree that:
 The tool is provided "as is", without warranties of any kind.
 Performance, accuracy, and stability may vary.
-Feedback is welcome and encouraged to help improve the final release
+Feedback is welcome and encouraged to help improve the final release.

 ## Contacts
 If you have any questions or comments, please feel free to email Aurora Brandi (aurora.brandi@unina.it).